located in front of South Church, 343 Broadway, Dobbs Ferry, NYThis is place for quiet contemplation and prayer.

 Read about us here!

 The first workspace of Roots & Wings is a 22’ circular labyrinth garden on South Presbyterian Church’s front lawn, on well-traveled Route 9.
-The threshold welcome was carved by local artist Cheryl Hajjar from South Church's original carriage stone.
+The threshold welcome was carved by local artist Cheryl Hajjar from South Church's

 Roots & Wings partnered with Children's Village to put in this garden--using seedlings the children there have started in the greenhouse, and planting side-by-side with Claire Cornish, the Horticultural Therapist, and her young crew.